Hiring Model Comparison

 Once you start, your TaskBullet dashboard tracks burn rate, rollover dates, and task history in real time — no spreadsheets needed.

-TaskBullet provides dedicated VA continuity — the same assistant learns your business over time — but adds specialist routing for tasks outside their skill set, dedicated management oversight, 90-day hour rollover, and 60-day unused hour guarantee.
+TaskBullet provides dedicated VA continuity — the same assistant learns your business over time — but adds specialist routing for tasks outside their skill set, dedicated management oversight, 90-day hour rollover, and a 60-day unused-hour guarantee.
 Traditional retainers typically lock you into one person, expire hours monthly, and leave management to you.

 Specialist routing means that when a task requires a skill your dedicated VA doesn't have — like WordPress development, graphic design, or bookkeeping — TaskBullet routes it to a qualified specialist automatically.
 Hours come from the same bucket.
 With freelance or retainer models, you would need to hire a separate person for specialized tasks.